-Commissioning: f< and -df/dt - underfrequency and Rate of Change of Frequency
+Commissioning: f< and -df/dt - Underfrequency and ROCOF

 All frequency protection stages that are projected as f< and -df/dt.

 - Three-phase voltage source and - Frequency generator that can generate and measure a linear, defined rate of change of frequency.